Skip to main content

 Penetration Testing Process

-Setting the rules of engagement is crucial for defining the boundaries and expectations of the penetration test.
+Setting the rules of engagement is defines the boundaries and expectations of the penetration test.
 This ensures both the testing team and the organization are clear on what will be tested, how the test will be conducted, and what legal implications are considered.

 • Define the scope and objectives of the test.